KleinYuan/cuda-3d/tutorials/hello_world/README.md

 # Hello World

-This hellow world project contains basic practice codes from the NVIDIA course [Fundamentals of Accelerated Computing with CUDA C/C++](https://courses.nvidia.com/courses/course-v1:DLI+C-AC-01+V1/about).
+This hello world project contains basic practice codes from the NVIDIA course [Fundamentals of Accelerated Computing with CUDA C/C++](https://courses.nvidia.com/courses/course-v1:DLI+C-AC-01+V1/about).
 The purpose is to provide fundamental examples to introduce the basic concepts, archs, syntax, coordinating-parallel-threads, memory management and debug, with native CUDA.

 ![coordinating](https://user-images.githubusercontent.com/8921629/106368230-f5cc0000-62fc-11eb-8384-1b7cf0a2347c.png)